saleem-hadad/larecipe/README.md

 **LaRecipe** is simply a code-driven package that provides an easy way to create beautiful documentation for your product or application inside your Laravel app.
-> We are working on dotnet version as well.
+> We are working on a dotnet version as well.
 Check it out [LaRecipe Dotnet](https://github.com/larecipe/larecipe-dotnet)

 Follow me on [LinkedIn](https://www.linkedin.com/in/saleem-hadad/) for updates and the latest news.